Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking: Experiments

-\paragraph{MAD synthetic LM suite.} We evaluate \textsc{KLA} and the baselines as a single block primitive on the MAD-Lab benchmark~\citep{poli2024mad}, a set of six synthetic token-manipulation tasks that test different LM skills (\cref{tab:skill-mapping-grouped}).
-We match parameter counts, effective state sizes, and use a common encoder--decoder training protocol across methods (dataset details in Appendix~\ref{app:datasets}; hyperparameters in Appendix~\ref{app:hyperparams}).\looseness-1
+\paragraph{MAD synthetic LM suite.} We evaluate \textsc{KLA} and the baselines as a single-block primitive on the MAD-Lab benchmark~\citep{poli2024mad}, a set of six synthetic token-manipulation tasks that test different LM skills (\cref{tab:skill-mapping-grouped}).
+We match parameter counts and effective state sizes and use a common encoder-decoder training protocol across all methods (dataset details in Appendix~\ref{app:datasets}; hyperparameters in Appendix~\ref{app:hyperparams}).
+Evaluating as a single block isolates the contribution of the \emph{update mechanism itself}, free of confounds from depth or memory budget.\looseness-1

-\paragraph{Results.} \cref{tab:accuracy-heatmap} shows that \textsc{KLA} performs competitively across all tasks, matching or surpassing strong deterministic baselines.
-Gains are most pronounced on tasks that require \emph{selection under corruption} (e.g., \textit{Noisy Recall} and \textit{Selective Copy}), consistent with the interpretation of \textsc{KLA} as performing uncertainty-weighted filtering.
-In addition, probabilistic decoding (marginalisation under the learned posterior) yields further improvements on noise-corrupted tasks, suggesting that learning posterior variances can provide a useful training signal even without an explicit calibration objective.